 Those individuals and agencies have to meet their own public liability and professional indemnity insurance, office equipment and vehicles as part of their business model.
 They may, therefore, need to charge for their services at a level higher than the remuneration they would ordinarily receive as an employee.

-This raises the question as to whether a local government can engage an acting CEO under a contract for services, as opposed to an employment contract.
+This raises a question.
+Can a local government can engage an acting CEO under a contract for services?
+As opposed to an employment contract.

 It seems not.
 Section 5.36(1) of the Local Government Act 1995 (WA) (the Act) states: